chatbot-pf/context-please/README.md

 - 🧠 **Context-Aware**: Discover large codebase, understand how different parts of your codebase relate, even across millions of lines of code.
 - ⚡ **Incremental Indexing**: Efficiently re-index only changed files using Merkle trees.
 - 🧩 **Intelligent Code Chunking**: Analyze code in Abstract Syntax Trees (AST) for chunking.
-- 🗄️ **Scalable**: Integrates with Zilliz Cloud for scalable vector search, no matter how large your codebase is.
+- 🗄️ **Scalable**: Integrates with vector databases (Milvus, Zilliz Cloud, Qdrant) for scalable vector search, no matter how large your codebase is.
 - 🛠️ **Customizable**: Configure file extensions, ignore patterns, and embedding models.

 ### Core Components